drohrbaugh9/rekt/DISCLAIMER.md

 A file to prevent the accidental running of a batch file upon opening this folder

+### _Abort.bat

+Does exactly what the name says by aborting any shutdown /X command (X is some letter other than a)

 ### _LogOff.bat

 Does exactly what the name says by logging off